sharma-bharat/PrepMetData/README.md

 2. Data Processing and variable calculations: `MET_Data_Processing.py`
 3. Based on outputs from 2., process data in FACEMDS format: `MET_Data_Process2FACEMDS.py`
 4. Based on the outputs from 3., we can make ELM input met data files : `METDATA2ELM.py`
+5. Based on the outputs from 4., compare the variables from the exising ELM Data and new ELM Data variables and save files for every month separately; see `ELM_Output_Comp_Resave.ipynb`

 ## 1. Errors in Input data.
 ### 1.1 Fixing the duplicate time index